-The Support Services Unit provides yearly in-service training for our Sworn and Non-Sworn employees, as well as offering training to other allied police agencies.
+The Special Services Division provides yearly in-service training for our Sworn and Non-Sworn employees, as well as offering training to other allied police agencies.
 The sworn police officers of the Maryland Capitol Police Department are Maryland Police Training Commission certified and have the authority to arrest for all crimes and issue traffic citations.
 Our officers are trained in the most updated classes available through the Maryland Police Training Commission.

-The Support Services Unit is responsible for obtaining Grant money to provide the latest equipment and training for the officers of the department.
+The Special Services Division is responsible for obtaining Grant money to provide the latest equipment and training for the officers of the department.
 Some of the equipment provided by grant funds are: License Plate Recognition Systems, Ocean Systems Clear ID Video and Voice enhancement software, E-tix citation software for every vehicle, new Voice recording equipment for our dispatch centers and radio interoperability equipment to ensure communications with our allied agencies.
 Funds for grants are provided by GOCCP.

 Several members of the Maryland Capitol Police - Mobile Field Force recently completed training offered by the Center of Domestic Preparedness (CDP), in Anniston, Alabama.
 The CDP is operated by the United States Department of Homeland Security's Federal Emergency Management Agency and is the only federally-chartered Weapons of Mass Destruction (WMD) training facility in the nation.